embatbr/graduation-project/README.md

 #TODO
-- Diagnose the reason why the number of mixtures doesn't affect the results and correct it.
+- Diagnose the reason why the number of mixtures doesn't affect the results and correct it;
-- Generate models divided in the three groups presented in the database (no noise, low noise and high noise) and run experiments for each one.
+- Generate models divided in the three groups presented in the database (no noise, low noise and high noise) and run experiments for each one;
+- Check if the values calculated for likelihoods are correct (they are very low - order of 10**-20 or less);
 - Use the FCM theory.